Drop In a Photo, Get a Year Back

 Why only 5 photos a day?

 Each check runs a live AI vision model, which costs real compute, so the free tool allows 5 photos per day per connection.
-If you've got a stack of scans, the free trial dates a whole batch at once — including the backs — and writes the corrected dates into the files, no credit card required.
+When the daily checks run out, a free account keeps going: the free trial dates your first batch of photos at no charge (including the backs) and writes the corrected dates into the files, no credit card required.
+The trial also runs our most accurate dating model, which got the exact year on 74 of our 100 benchmark prints where this quick check got 47.

 Can it read the writing on the back of a photo?

-Yes — if you give it the back.
-Scan or photograph the back of the print and upload that image: a legible handwritten date is the strongest evidence there is.
-The full service automates this at archive scale: it pairs each front with its back, reads the handwriting and lab stamps, and uses both sides to date the photo.
-(Scanning fronts and backs is exactly what the free FrontBack Scanner Mac app is for.)
+Not on this page.
+The quick check expects the photo itself: upload the back of a print on its own and it will tell you it doesn't look like a photograph.
+A legible handwritten date on the back is still the strongest evidence there is, though: the full service pairs each front with its back, reads the handwriting and lab stamps, and uses both sides to date the photo.
+(Scanning fronts and backs is exactly what the free FrontBack Scanner app for Mac and Windows is for.)

 Photo apps sort by the capture date stored inside the file's EXIF metadata, and for a scanned photo that field holds the scan date.
 The date has to be rewritten inside the file: the free command-line tool ExifTool can stamp files one date group at a time if you know each date, or Timeline Scan writes every estimated date into the files automatically.
 If your library lives in Google Photos, here's why its date edits don't fix the files.